How to buy the safest toys for babies and kids

-With a bit of knowledge – and common sense – it's not hard to avoid the dodgiest dollies and their kin.
+With a bit of knowledge and common sense you can avoid dodgy products.

 Make sure your toy story's a happy one!